To answer the question, let’s start with a definition from Webopedia:

 “Abandonment is an ecommerce term used to describe a visitor on a web page who leaves that page before completing the desired action.
 Examples of abandonment include shopping cart abandonment, referring to visitors who add items to their online shopping cart, but exit without completing the purchase.”

-Cart, or basket, abandonment may be the most obvious, but there are several types of abandonment that companies can track:
+Cart, or basket, abandonment may be the most obvious, but there are several types of abandonment across different sectors.

-This refers to abandonment within the travel industry, where a customer has begun to book a flight or a hotel but left without completing a purchase.
+This refers to abandonment within the travel industry, where a customer has begun to book a flight, hotel or other travel product but left without completing a purchase.

 Unlike retail abandonment, customers may have selected dates they are interested in, as well as the specific travel product.

 Abandonment rates on travel sites are typically higher than those in retail and the overall average.

 Travel products like flights and holidays are often major purchases for shoppers, and many tend to spend time researching their options, finding the best deals and checking with other travellers.
 They may begin to book several times, often across different sites, before finally making a booking.

 Another reason for higher abandonment rates is the relative complexity of the booking process.
 It can take many steps, and plenty of time, to select holidays, extras like seats and insurance, and enter details for all passengers.
 A long and relatively complex process can mean more people bail out before booking.

 Long forms tend to be an issue here.
 Lots of detail is needed, and it can take a while to complete some financial applications.